pyvec/cz.pycon.org-2019/README.md

 #### Static files

-To start development with static files being processed run `gulp`.
-It will also start dev server for you.
+To start development with static files being processed run `npm start`.
+It will also start Django dev server for you.

 Open [http://localhost:3838]() and you should see development version of website with automatic compiling and reloading.

 You can also set your hosts to map 127.0.0.1 to `pycon.test` and it will work on [http://pycon.test:3838]().

-Everything in `/static/css` and `/static/img` is replaced with processed content of `/static_src/css` and `/static_src/img` respectively.
-So don't edit anything inside `/static/css` and `/static/img` manually.
+Everything in `/static/css` and `/static/img` is replaced with processed content of `/static_src/css` and `/static_src/img` respectively so don't edit anything inside `/static/css` and `/static/img` manually.

 Same would go for own JavaScript but we don’t have any.